flectra-hq/documentation-user/content/applications/finance/accounting/receivables/customer_invoices/snailmail.rst

   *View my Services*.

 .. tip::
-   - If you are on Flectra Online (SAAS) and have the Enterprise version, you benefit from free trial credits to test the feature.
+   - If you are on Flectra Online (SAAS) and have the Professional version, you benefit from free trial credits to test the feature.
    - Click `here <https://iap.flectra.com/privacy#header_4>`_ to know about our *Privacy Policy*.